-Some of you might have heard of this word before but don’t know what it means, some of you know what it means but do not know how to implement it and some of you have never seen this word before.
+Some of you might have heard of this before but don’t know what it means, some of you know what it means but do not know how to use it and others might not even seen this word before.
 Regardless of your level of knowledge on Canonicalization, you should read on to fully understand what this means and how it affects your SEO.

 Since early 2009, all major search engines has supported the canonical tag.
-However, not many web developers or users canonicalize their URL despite it’s benefits.
+However, not many web developers or users do canonicalization on their URLs despite it’s benefits.
 This can be due to the lack of knowledge regarding canonical tags, its benefits or how to use it.

 Search engines like Google work by “crawling” through an enormous list of websites, analyzing the content on the page, and then categorizing the results through a cross-referenced database of variables like the website’s URL and date of last modification for rapid turnaround times on any query entered into the engine.